vrtmrz/obsidian-livesync/README.md

 2. Configure plug-in in [Quick Setup](docs/quick_setup.md)

 > [!TIP]
-> We are still able to use IBM Cloudant.
-However, it is not recommended for several reasons nowadays.
-Here is [Setup IBM Cloudant](docs/setup_cloudant.md)
+> Now, fly.io has become not free.
+Fortunately, even though there are some issues, we are still able to use IBM Cloudant.
+Here is [Setup IBM Cloudant](docs/setup_cloudant.md).
+It will be updated soon!

 ## Information in StatusBar